 4355 Film Criticism (3-0).
 A study of the cinema as an art form and an index to popular culture.

 4360 Professional Editing (3-0).
 Study and practice in editing methods for business, technical, scientific, and other professional documents, both electronic and paper.
 Practical experience includes editing documents produced by the business community and university.
-Prerequisite: English 3351 or 3352.
+Prerequisite: One sophomore literature course.

 4361 English Grammar (3-0).
 A study of grammar, including grammatical forms and functions, sentence structure, and diagramming.

 4363 History of the English Language (3-0).
 A study of the structures of Old, Middle, Modern, and Present Day English, including readings from the various periods.

 4365 Usability Testing in Technical and Business Writing (3-0).
 Overview of usability testing (testing of products, product documentation, and web sites) procedures in technical and business writing, including the construction of a usability testing lab, practice at conducting usability tests through a service-learning project, and methods for reporting usability findings to clients.
 Prerequisite: One sophomore literature course.

 4373 Professional Writing (3-0).
 Strong emphasis on building writing skills and developing student identity as a professional.
 Culminates in the assembly of a professional portfolio that the student can use in the search for internships and post-graduation employment.
 Prerequisite: 90 semester credit hours, including a 2.00 cumulative GPA in 12 advanced hours in English (3330, 3351 or 3352, 3353, 4360 strongly recommended) or department approval.

 4376 Fiction Writing Workshop (3-0).
 Intensive practice in writing and evaluating fiction.
 May be repeated once for credit.
 Prerequisite: English 3355.